ChinaMadlife/PYNQ/docs/source/quick_start.rst

 Quick Start
 **************

-If you have a Micro SD card preloaded with the PYNQ-Z1 image, you can follow the quick start instructions below.
-Otherwise go to the next section for the `full getting started with PYNQ guide <2_getting_started.html>`_ in section 3.
+If you have a Micro SD card preloaded with the PYNQ-Z1 image, follow the quick start instructions, or go to the `full getting started with PYNQ guide <2_getting_started.html>`_ in section 3.

 Set up the board
 =================